amperka/raspberry-kit/b-plus/README.md

 Step 3 instruction tells the way of saving the file using graphical user interface `File -> Save As`.
 ![Image](/b-plus/images/p25-1.png)
 But most likely you don't see theese menus in Thonny.
-If this problem appears, follow this sequence:
+In this case follow the sequence:
 ![Image](/b-plus/images/p25-2.png)

 ## Page 41.
 LANDING PAGE